CFWP/ConventionTalk/README.md

 3. The dissertation considers the factor model, essentially a multivariate regression model with unobserved (latent) predictors.
 Factor analysis (FA) assumes that a vector of observed items consists of correlated variables that can be grouped into a lower number of latent factors.
 FA comes in two general flavors: Exploratory and Confirmatory.
-In exploratory factor analysis (EFA) both the dimensionality of the latent vector and the meaning of latent factors are unknown.
+In exploratory factor analysis (EFA) both the dimensionality of the latent vector and the meaning of latent factors are unknown (left-hand figure).
 In the exploratory sense, FA is a theory-generating technique used for the identification of meaningful latent factors.
 Confirmatory FA (CFA) is a theory-testing technique.
-An a priori factor structure is assumed, with a given number of latent variables, with a pre-specified loadings matrix in which exclusion constraints indicate which variables are indicators of which latent factor(s), and with possibly correlated factors and error variances.
+An a priori factor structure is assumed, with a given number of latent variables, with a pre-specified loadings matrix in which exclusion constraints indicate which variables are indicators of which latent factor(s), and with possibly correlated factors and error variances (right-hand figure).
 The $\lambda$ parameter indicates a factor loading which is essentially a regression parameter.

 4. The dissertation first seeks to contribute to EFA-efforts by proposing a Bayesian model-selection approach to the selection of the optimal dimension of the latent vector.